ROSHANFAREED/covid19-data-engineering/README.md

 - Combination of **low-code (ADF)** and **code-based (PySpark)** transformations
 - Analytics-ready data model for BI consumption
 - Designed for future CI/CD and ML integration
+- 🔐 Security Note:
+All credentials and secrets are excluded from this repository and are expected to be provided via environment variables or secure secret management services.

 ---